winningfungus48/GH103/docs/architecture.md

 - **Full-bleed backgrounds:** Header, category strip, and footer backgrounds stretch edge-to-edge (100vw).
 - **Centered content:** Main content and footer content are centered using the `.container` class (max-width: 1200px, margin: 0 auto).
 - **Consistent alignment:** All major sections (header, category strip, main content, footer) are visually aligned for a unified look.
+- **No top section on game pages:** Game pages do not display a title, 'Now Playing', or back link for a cleaner experience.

 ## Key CSS Classes
 - `.container`: Constrains content to max-width, centers horizontally, and adds responsive padding.